iroy2000/react-redux-boilerplate/README.md

 ---

+* __How to activate S3 support ?__
+	* S3 upload is optional here, but if you want to activate that, please go to your config and make `"s3Deploy": true` and fill up the `s3` config ( bucket, accessKey ... etc).
+Remember that you can put the same config in different environment in case you want each one has different behavior.

 * __What is our standard to control our npm module dependencies ?__
     * We are using `^version`, it means "Compatible with version".
 The reason we are using `^version` is simply we want the ability for us to roll back to previous working version together with the source code.